 ‘False is the hope of madmen.’

-Johrn was the name he carried, the name of the man who had stood beside his liege in the moment of defeat, a valiant amidst his brothers in arms, and none of which would ever be remembered.
+The last couple of days in ride away from the royal spire had been arduous and nearly cost his life on several occasions before his horse collapsed in the outskirts of the township he found himself in.
+Enjoying the moment of peace as his days without sleep made it hard for the Vaen to stave off his momentary nodding off.
+Johrn was the name he carried, meaning ‘a man that gives’ and it was the name of the man who had stood beside his liege in the moment of defeat, a valiant amidst his brothers in arms, and none of which would ever be remembered.
 Facing death many realize their faults and so did he.
-Morals – his whole churned to the thought, in spite and torment.
+Morals – his whole churned at the spiteful and tormenting thought.

 “You there!”
 A male voice beckoned from the crowd, pressing through with strong arms his dirt raffled features and bearded chin stuck out like a sore thumb, much like his thin eyes and soft-darkened skin.